MicrosoftDocs/learn/learn-pr/wwl-language/challenge-project-develop-branching-looping-structures-c-sharp/includes/1-introduction.md

-It's common for developers to begin a project by developing the features that import or generate application data.
-Once your application has access to the data it depends on, you can begin developing the features that process data and generate reports.
+Applications often use a combination of selection and iteration statements to establish code execution paths.
+In addition, user input and calculations influence the flow through an application.
+Creating a user interface that implements a design specification can be challenging.

-Suppose you are one of the developers working on the Contoso Pets application.
-Contoso Pets is used to help find new homes for pets that have been abandoned, or for cases when the owner cannot be located.
-The primary features of the application have already been specified.
-You've also made good progress on the code that creates the ourAnimals array data, which is the primary data source for the application.
-However, some information is not available when a pet is first entered into your system.
-Since some data may be missing, you need to develop the features that ensure a complete dataset exists for each animal in your case.
-You decide to develop an initial version of the new features.
+Suppose you're a developer working on the Contoso Pets application, an application that's used to find homes for stray or abandoned pets.
+Some of the development work has already been completed.
+For example, the application's main menu and the code used to store new pet information have been developed.
+However, certain information isn't always available when a pet is entered in your system.
+You need to develop the features that ensure a complete dataset exists for each animal in your care.

-This module challenges you to develop features of the Contoso Pets application.
+In this module, you'll to develop the following features of the Contoso Pets application:

-In short, you need to:

-- Develop the feature that ensures animal ages and physical descriptions are complete.
+- A feature that ensures animal ages and physical descriptions are complete.
-- Develop the feature that ensures animal nickname and personality descriptions are complete.
+- A feature that ensures animal nickname and personality descriptions are complete.

-By the end of this module, you'll have an updated version of the Contoso Pets application that is able to ensure every pet in the ourAnimals array has a complete dataset.
+By the end of this module, your Contoso Pets application will ensure that every element in the ourAnimals array is complete.

 > [!NOTE]
 > This is a challenge project module where you’ll complete an end-to-end project from a specification.
 This module is intended to be a test of your skills; there’s little guidance and no step-by-step instructions.